Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

   - API product versions in the `default` runtime group can be proxied with any version of {{site.base_gateway}}

-- The API product version must have an [implementation](/konnect/servicehub/service-implementations/).
+- It is recommended that an API product version is linked to a Gateway service.

 - If you are using [OpenID Connect](#oidc-flow) for your authorization: